Analysis | The coronavirus has spread more widely in blue areas — but hit red America harder

-Since the virus emerged, there have been only 59 days on which there were more new cases recorded in counties which ended up voting for President Biden in November than in counties which voted for Donald Trump.
-On every other day, it’s been Biden counties which have seen more cases.
+Since the virus emerged, there have been only 59 days on which there were fewer new cases recorded in counties which ended up voting for President Biden in November than in counties which voted for Donald Trump.
+On every other day, it’s been Biden counties that have seen more cases.

 As the pandemic unfolded last year, though, the picture was slightly different.
 Using the most recent data at that point — presidential results by county from 2016 — the country had reached a sort of stasis.
 About as many new cases were being discovered in counties which voted for Trump that year as voted for Hillary Clinton.